Reading sports betting odds can seem complicated at first glance.

 How to read American odds

-American odds, staying true to the American way, do things differently than the rest of the world.
-Each bet will always have a plus (+) and minus (-) in front of a number greater than 100.
+In the United States, it is standard to use the American odds format (shocking!).
+Each bet will always have a plus (+) or minus (-) in front of a number greater than 100.

-Take for example how moneyline odds would be displayed for the following matchup:
+Take for example how the following moneyline bet odds would be displayed for the following sporting event:

 Chicago Bears -196